Germany–South Africa relations

-Germany–South Africa relations are the current and historical relations between Germany and South Africa.
+Germany–South Africa relations are the current and historical relations between the Federal Republic of Germany and the Republic of South Africa.
 Germany has an embassy in Pretoria and a consulate in Cape Town.
 South Africa has an embassy in Berlin and a consulate-general in Munich.
+Both countries are members of the United Nations.

 History

 World War I

 In 1914, South Africa entered World War I on behalf of the British Empire against the German Empire.
 South Africa subsequently conquered German South-West Africa and occupied it until the independence of Namibia in 1990.

 World War II

 South Africa entered World War II on the side of the Allies against Nazi Germany and other Axis members.
 Many in South Africa, including the Afrikaner Ossewabrandwag (OB) movement, objected and sought to maintain South African neutrality during the conflict, if not enter the war on the side of Germany.

 Members of the OB refused to enlist in the South African forces, and sometimes harassed servicemen in uniform.
 This erupted into open rioting in Johannesburg on 1 February 1941; 140 soldiers were seriously hurt.

 More dangerous than this was the formation of the Stormjaers (Assault troops, literally stormhunters), a paramilitary wing of the OB similar to the Nazi Sturmabteilung.
 The nature of the Stormjaers was evidenced by the oath sworn by new recruits: "If I retreat, kill me.
 If I die, avenge me.
 If I advance, follow me" (As ek omdraai, skiet my.
 As ek val, wreek my.
 As ek storm, volg my).

 The Stormjaers engaged in sabotage against the Union government.
 They dynamited electrical power lines and railroads, and cut telegraph and telephone lines.
 These types of acts were going too far for most Afrikaners, and Malan ordered the National Party to break with the OB in 1942.

 The Union government cracked down on the OB and the Stormjaers, placing thousands of them in internment camps for the duration of the war.
 Among the internees was future prime minister B. J. Vorster.

 At the end of the war, the OB was absorbed into the National Party and ceased to exist as a separate body.